groonga/groonga/doc/source/reference/functions/escalate.rst

              THRESHOLD_N, CONDITION_N)

 ``CONDITION_N`` and ``THRESHOLD_N`` are pair.
-However, ``CONDITION_1`` has not a threshold as pair.
+However, ``CONDITION_1`` doesn't have a threshold as pair.
 Because this condition is always executed.

 Usage
 -----